Medford Rogues (collegiate wood bat baseball)

 The Medford Rogues are a collegiate wood bat baseball team based in Medford, Oregon.
+They are members of the newly-formed Pacific Empire League starting in 2024.

-They are currently playing as an independent team.
-They begin play as an expansion team in the West Coast League in 2013, where they played from 2013 to 2015, and were founding members of the Great West League, where they played from 2016 to 2018, then were members of the Golden State Collegiate Baseball League from 2019 to 2021.
+They played in the West Coast League from 2013 to 2015, and were founding members of the Great West League, where they played from 2016 to 2018, then were members of the Golden State Collegiate Baseball League from 2019 to 2021.
 They play their home games at Harry & David Field and were named after the former Class-D Far West League affiliate of the New York Giants that played from 1950 to 1951.
 They were the 2017 GWL Champions.

 History

 2013

 The Rogues were founded in 2012 by Consolidated Sports Holdings International, Inc, based in Scottsdale, Arizona.
-The chief investor is Bill Yuill, chairman and C.E.O. of The Monarch Corporation of Medicine Hat, Alberta.
-The president is Gary Gelinas.
+The chief investor was Bill Yuill, chairman and C.E.O. of The Monarch Corporation of Medicine Hat, Alberta.
+The president was Gary Gelinas.
 The first general manager was Chuck Heeman, former G.M. of fellow West Coast League franchise the Klamath Falls Gems.
 The Rogues replaced the now-defunct Southern Oregon Riverdawgs, who played at Harry & David Field previously.